 As an investor or trader, you need all the information you can get to make prudent decisions and pink sheets do not provide the necessary information on a company’s finances.

-Trading penny stocks based on support and resistance is one of the simplest and most effective strategies that wok on penny stocks.
-We highly recommend this strategy to beginner traders given its simplicity.
-However, even experienced traders can benefit from using the strategy.
+We highly recommend this strategy to beginner traders, given its simplicity.
+However, even experienced traders benefit from using the strategy.

 Penny stocks are usually very cheap because their valuation reflects the underlying value of the company’s business.
 In most cases, they do not have a marketable product, hence, generating little to no revenue.
 They are also typically saddled with significant debt and other liabilities, which they are struggling to repay, hence, they are regarded as speculative investments.

 Penny stocks are regarded as extremely dangerous because they are typically on the verge of collapse given their massive liabilities, minimal assets and low to zero revenues.
 Therefore, the likelihood that you will lose your money when investing in a penny stock is quite high since they are always at risk of going bankrupt.
 They also have many unethical practices such as doing PR pump pieces, issuing new stock and dumping worthless stock on unsuspecting investors.